-If you’re a current (or could-be) freelancer, check out the directory on Elance to see what skills are in-demand—chances are you’re qualified for at least one or two.
-From proofreaders to QuickBooks contractors to content writers to Skype assistants (it’s a thing, okay?!), you’d be surprised what you can make money doing from the comfort of your seaside villa.
+If you’re a current (or could-be) freelancer, check out the directory on Elance to see what skills are in demand—chances are you’re qualified for at least one or two.
+From proofreaders to QuickBooks contractors to content writers to Skype assistants (it’s a thing, OK?!), you’d be surprised what you can make money doing from the comfort of your seaside villa.

 If you work for an international company, see if they have an exchange program (or, if you’re fully committed, put in a transfer request).

 And, as any reformed college bro who “found himself” in Seoul will tell you, teaching English in a place where it isn’t the native language is also always a possibility.

 If you have a side gig like writing, photography, video production, or social media strategy, now’s the time to start emailing your contacts at brands and publications to pitch them ideas (and be ballsy; trust).
 Heading to an awesome tree-house retreat in outside Seville?
 Ask if an online travel mag would be interested in some photos.
 Hitting up Art Basel while you’re in Miami?
 Pitch a Snapchat takeover to a local gallery.
 Attending a fashion friend’s dreamy wedding while you’re in Palm Springs?
 Hey, shoot us an email!